The Amish-Country Mysteries (scroll to the bottom of this page to view the book covers)

 Paul’s first six novels were originally published as the Ohio Amish Mysteries by Ohio University Press, in both hard-cover first editions and trade paperback editions.
-The stories have now been revised and updated, and they have been republished as the Amish-Country Mysteries by Plume, a division of Penguin Group USA.
+The stories were then revised and updated, and they were republished as the Amish-Country Mysteries by Plume, a division of Penguin Group USA.
 The seventh novel, Harmless as Doves, An Amish-Country Mystery, was published as a hardcover edition in July of 2011 by Ohio University Press, and a trade paperback edition was published by Plume in 2012.
 The eighth novel in the series, The Names of Our Tears was published by Plume in 2013, and future novels in the series will be published by Plume.
 The ninth book in the series, Whiskers of the Lion, was published on March 31, 2015, by Plume.
 Now, with a self-published book, Paul has finished the tenth novel in the series: Stars for Lydia.

 Three life-long friends in rural Millersburg, Ohio – Professor Michael Branden, Sheriff Bruce Robertson, and Pastor Caleb Troyer – work sometimes together and other times at crossed purposes, to solve mysteries involving the often inscrutable Amish sects of Holmes County, where the world’s largest Amish settlement sprawls across the hills and pastoral valleys of northeast Ohio.
 The rich cast of English characters in the novels includes the professor’s insightful wife Caroline, Holmes County’s tenacious Medical Examiner Melissa Taggert, and young Ellie Troyer, the sheriff’s resolute dispatcher/secretary.
 Each of the stories brings out a new and unique set of Amish characters.